Pamela White

 Pamela A. White (born 1948 in Lewiston, Maine) is an American diplomat.
 In November 2010, White was named United States ambassador to The Gambia by President Barack Obama.
 In January 2012, White was appointed United States ambassador to Haiti.

 Early life and education

 Born in Lewiston, Maine, White was raised in nearby Auburn.
 In 1967, White graduated from Edward Little High School.
 She then earned a Bachelor of Arts degree in journalism from the University of Maine in 1971.
 She earned a master's degree from the School for International Training in Vermont and then a degree in international development from the National Defense University.

 Career

 White served in the Peace Corps in Cameroon from 1971 to 1973.
-Prior to her appointment as ambassador, White worked for the United States Agency for International Development beginning in 1978.
+Prior to her appointment as ambassador, White worked for the United States Agency for International Development (USAID) beginning in 1978.
 With USAID, White served in Burkina Faso, Senegal and Haiti, Egypt and South Africa.
 From 1999 to 2001, she was the deputy director for East Africa.